-The undersigned hereby appoints each of Remi Barbier and Eric J. Schoen, with full power of substitution, to act as proxy and attorney-in-fact and hereby authorizes him to represent and vote, as provided on the other side, all the shares of Cassava Sciences, Inc. Common Stock which the undersigned is entitled to vote, and, in their discretion, to vote upon such other business as may properly come before the Annual Meeting of Stockholders of the Company to be held on Thursday, May 6, 2021 at 10:00 am local time, virtually at www.MeetingCenter.io/231350873 (Password: SAVA2021), or at any adjournment or postponement thereof, with all powers which the undersigned would possess if present at the Meeting.
+The undersigned hereby appoints each of Remi Barbier and Eric J. Schoen, with full power of substitution, to act as proxy and attorney-in-fact and hereby authorizes them to represent and vote, as provided on the other side, all the shares of Cassava Sciences, Inc. Common Stock which the undersigned is entitled to vote, and, in their discretion, to vote upon such other business as may properly come before the Annual Meeting of Stockholders of the Company to be held on Thursday, May 5, 2022 at 10:00 am Central Time, virtually at meetnow.global/MZG9FH9, or at any adjournment or postponement thereof, with all powers which the undersigned would possess if present at the Meeting.